 It is a movie about team unity, a movie about heroism, a movie about beating all odds.
 Maybe that is why most of us can identify with it.
 Even more beautiful, the movie did not fake things by using just one language.
 You can hear every day Malaysian languages used throughout the movie, from Mandarin to Malay, Hokkien to Tamil, English to Manglish, it was all raw and right as it should be.
 Beautifully done, I thought to myself.

 However, this is not a movie review.
 The MPO was helmed by conductor Jessica Cottis from Australia.
 I must admit that I tend to forget the orchestra when I am watching a movie with live orchestra and it is a compliment rather than an insult.
 The only reason I felt is that they play so perfectly without a flaw, matching every scene after scene so well as if it was prerecorded except that it was performed live.
 It is still something that I cannot fathom, a magical experience again and again.
 Nevertheless, Cottis is mesmerizing and very convicted in her work.

 Juwita Suwito was another familiar name I saw on the poster.
 An acclaimed vocal coach, singer and songwriter in Malaysia, I can safely call myself a fan of her voice.
 A most powerful and angelic voice pierces the soul with every song she renders.
 She sings some of the tracks in the movie especially the theme song, Arena Cahaya.
+You may learn proper singing posture and get great singing tips from her.
 Stephanie Van Driesen also lent her hauntingly beautiful voice to the soundtrack.

 My guest for the night Belle happened to be a violinist and a writer too so I thought how lovely to hear her opinions here too.